-As ETS mentions in their report on page 13, average scores are helpful when it comes to comparing the TOEFL performance of a particular student with that of other students from the same native country.
+As ETS mentions in their report on page 13, this data is helpful when it comes to comparing the TOEFL performance of a given test-taker with the scores of other test-takers within the same nation.
 This means that, if you live in Malaysia, this information is useful in comparing your performance to that of your peers, and seeing how you stack up.

 If you don’t live in Malaysia, this data is not super useful for you — that’s because comparing data country to country doesn’t take into account the differences between each country, including the number of test takes, how many hours students spend studying English in school, and much more.